Alexa Davalos: Career

 In 2002, Davalos co-starred with Charlie Hofheimer in the short film The Ghost of F. Scott Fitzgerald, which screened at the 2002 Toronto International Film Festival.
 She appeared as the superhuman Gwen Raiden in the television series Angel for three episodes, with which she nevertheless attracted attention.
 In September 2003, she was seen opposite Antonio Banderas in the HBO film And Starring Pancho Villa as Himself.
 Davalos' breakthrough was in the 2004 science fiction film The Chronicles of Riddick, where she also made her feature film debut.

 Davalos continued to act in Hollywood films.
 In 2007, she was featured in the romantic drama Feast of Love, which starred Greg Kinnear and Morgan Freeman.
 She also played Sally in The Mist (directed by Frank Darabont), co-starring Thomas Jane, Laurie Holden and Marcia Gay Harden.
 In 2008, Davalos co-starred as the love interest of Daniel Craig in the war film Defiance, directed by Edward Zwick.
 Her performance was praised by critics.
 Davalos played Andromeda in the remake of Clash of the Titans, alongside Sam Worthington, Ralph Fiennes and Liam Neeson.
 The film received poor reviews but was a financial success.
 She did not return for the 2012 sequel, Wrath of the Titans, due to a scheduling conflict.

 In addition to her film roles, she also continued to appear in television series, including Reunion (2005–2006) and Mob City (2013).
 In the latter, she played the female lead and reunited again with Frank Darabont.
 However, these television series were short-lived.
 In 2015, Davalos started acting in The Man in the High Castle (2015–2019), an Amazon Studios series based on the Philip K. Dick novel of the same name.
 Starring as Juliana Crain, the main character of the series, she played the biggest role of her career up to that point.
 She then made a brief appearance in The Punisher, along with star Jon Bernthal; both of whom were also in Mob City.
 In the early 2020s, Davalos had a regular role in two seasons of the CBS crime series FBI: Most Wanted as Special Agent Kristin Gaines.
-Davalos will play Rebekah in the Biblical mini series The Faithful, which is scheduled to be released in 2026.
+Davalos then played Rebekah in the Biblical mini series The Faithful (2026).

 Personal life

 Davalos is a close friend of actresses Amanda Righetti and Chyler Leigh, and was Righetti's bridesmaid at her wedding.
 Davalos considers herself to be a "dork" and loves to travel and read.
-She guards her private life stating, "I think it's a choice.
-I think it's a conscious choice, and what you allow to affect you and what you don't."

 Davalos married actor Josh Stewart on May 19, 2019.
-Both were co-stars on the second season of the Netflix series The Punisher.